Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Context and Motivation: Location bias

 Due to such extensive correlation of spatial data with legally protected attributes, decision-making systems that have been developed to be fair with respect to legally protected characteristics directly may still exhibit unfair behavior.

-While we focus on anti-discrimination law in the United States to motivate this problem, unfortunately such spatial inequities are not restricted to the U.S. alone.
-Research in fields such as economics and public policy have documented rising spatial inequities in countries across the world \cite{kanbur2005rising, kochendorfer2009spatial, zhao2000unequal, feldman2018economic}.
+While our analysis leverages U.S. anti-discrimination law to motivate this problem, spatial inequities are a global issue.
+Research economics and public policy has documented rising spatial inequities in countries across the world \cite{kanbur2005rising, kochendorfer2009spatial, zhao2000unequal, feldman2018economic}.